Cybersecurity Students and Graduates Unlock Limitless Career Potential

 Like Bryan, Madison College cybersecurity students are dynamic and motivated to join the industry through many paths.
 It was a second career for Bryan, and now, she works at the Wisconsin Department of Corrections pulling data from technology for legal investigations and public records.

 Madison College recently marked Cybersecurity Awareness Month by highlighting the students, alumni and faculty who have been part of the college’s 20-year Cybersecurity program legacy and innovative future.
-The Cybersecurity Associate Degree Program is constantly evolving to keep up with the ever-changing world of cybersecurity.
+The Cybersecurity associate degree program is constantly evolving to keep up with the ever-changing world of cybersecurity.

 Madison College cybersecurity grad Melissa Bryan